chrisdaun/pi-zero-serial-hat/README.md

 ## Technical stuff

 - Communication with the Pi happens over pins 8/10 for TX/RX
-- The board can power itself and the connected Pi from the Aqualink (9v to 21v)
+- The board can power itself and the connected Pi from the Aqualink Serial bus power.
+- The board has the same footprint as a Raspberry Pi Zero but also works on full size Pi boards (Pi 3, 4, 5 etc.)

 ## Where can I get one?